ABOUT THE JOURNAL

 The Chief Executive Editor sends the revised paper out for review.
-Typically, at least one of the original reviewers will be asked to examine the article.
+Typically, original reviewers will be asked to examine the article.

 When the reviewers have completed their work, the Chief Executive Editor and the Editor-in-Chief examine their comments and decide whether the paper is ready to be published, needs another round of revisions, or should be rejected.

-If the decision is to accept, the paper is in press and the article should appear in print in approximately three to four months.
+If the decision is to accept, the paper is in press and the article should appear online in approximately 2 to 3 months.